arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/07.microphone-tutorial/content.md

   PDM.onReceive(onPDMdata);

   // Optionally set the gain
-  // Defaults to 20 on the BLE Sense and 24 on the Portenta Vision Shield
+  // Defaults to 20 on the Nano 33 BLE Sense and 24 on the Portenta Vision Shield
   // PDM.setGain(30);

   // Initialize PDM with: